PycraftDeveloper/PMMA/documentation/docs/cpp_examples/1 - Creating a Display.rst

     return 0;
     }

 In the above example now V-Sync is disabled.
 PMMA will now dynamically adjust the refresh rate of the application dynamically based on how the application is interacted with and when content changes on-screen.
 The default behaviour is to go as low as 5 frames per second and as high as 60 frames per second.
-If you wish to set a custom frame rate limit, you can do so by passing integer values to the :code:`min_refresh_rate` and :code:`max_refresh_rate` key-word arguments of the :code:`CPP_Display->Refresh()` method as shown in the example below:
+If you wish to set a custom frame rate limit, you can do so by passing integer values to the :code:`min_refresh_rate` and :code:`max_refresh_rate` key-word arguments of the :code:`Display->Refresh()` method as shown in the example below:

 .. code-block:: cpp